 5. Customize parking notes for each call sheet recipient

-Parking locations and instructions tend to vary per person.
+Parking locations and instructions tend to vary per department, and sometimes per person.
 For example, extras may park in a separate parking lot than the cast, or some crew members need special parking instructions for unloading gear.
 How about when executives and high-profile talent require special VIP parking?

 Accounting for all of these variables in one, generic call sheet document can lead to bloat and confusion.
 Does your talent really need to know where the generator is parking?
 No, they don’t.

 StudioBinder tidies up this process by sending personalized call sheets.
-That way recipients only see the parking instructions you want them to see.
+In effect, you can provide tailored parking instructions through the private notes functionality.

 Attaching a custom map to accompany your call sheet is extremely helpful when you’re filming on location with big crews or in complicated shooting locations such as…

 Remote filming locations like dirt roads, deserts, trails, mountains, dunes or areas with poor signage and cell phone reception.